skrey/yellow-extensions/source/help/en/how-to-make-a-small-blog.md

 ---
 Learn how to make your own blog.

+[toc]

-## Installation
+## First steps

 1. [Download Datenstrom Yellow](https://github.com/datenstrom/yellow/archive/master.zip).
 2. Unzip and copy all files to your web server.
-3. Open your website in a web browser and select 'Blog'.
+3. Open your website in a web browser.

+Enter your name, email, password and select 'Blog'.
 Your blog is immediately available.
 The installation comes with two pages, 'Home' and 'Blog'.
-This is just an example to get you started, change everything as you like.
+This is just an example to get you started.
+Change everything as you like.
+You can edit your blog in a web browser or on your computer.
 You can delete the home page, if you want to show the blog on the home page.

-When there are problems with installation, see [troubleshooting](troubleshooting).
+If there are problems with installation, see [troubleshooting](troubleshooting).

-## Writing blog pages
+## Edit blog pages

-Have a look inside your `content` folder, there's the blog folder with all your blog pages.
-Open the file `2013-04-07-blog-example.md`.
+Let's see how to edit blog pages on the computer.
+Have a look inside your `content` folder, here's the blog folder with all your blog pages.
+Open the file `2020-04-07-blog-example.md`.
 You'll see settings and text of the page.
 You can change `Title` and other [settings](markdown-cheat-sheet#settings) at the top of a page.
 Below that you can use [Markdown](markdown-cheat-sheet).
 Here's an example:

 ```
 ---
 Title: Blog example
-Published: 2013-04-07
+Published: 2020-04-07
 Author: Datenstrom
 Layout: blog
 Tag: Example